Table of Contents

 Quiz Philosophy

-CS111 uses an approach to quizzes that may be unfamiliar to you.
-We use a mastery grading approach that is designed not just to assess your learning but to enhance your learning.
+CS111 quizzes use a mastery grading approach that is designed to assess and enhance your learning.

 There are two versions of every quiz:

-1. The regular quiz (graded): This quiz is taken in Gradescope (see details below) and will generally test the material from the previous week's lectures + lab.
+1. The regular quiz (graded): This 15-minute quiz (strict time enforcement) is taken on paper during the lab and will generally test the material from the previous week's lectures + lab.
 You should also be nearing completion of that week's project by the time you take the quiz.
+If you do not have a lab section, you will take the quiz during an evening quiz session.

-2. The retake quiz (graded): This is a second graded version of the quiz, with the same learning goals.
-It is optional but we expect you to take it if you did not score well on the regular quiz, and it can be used to improve your score on the regular quiz in the week following the regular quiz.
+2. The retake quiz (graded): This is a second version of the 15-minute quiz, with the same learning goals, that can replace your score from the original quiz.
+It is optional but we expect you to take it if you did not score well on the regular quiz.
 The regular quiz may highlight areas where your understanding could still be improved (see details below on Retaking Quizzes).

 Quiz Mechanics

 The regular and retake versions of a quiz are graded by the instructors.
-Quiz solutions will also be made available once grades are released.
+Graded quizzes and retakes (and corresponding solutions) are only viewable in Gradescope.

-You should not talk with other students about a quiz even after you have taken it and/or the deadline has passed, because they may not have taken it yet if they have an extension due to special circumstances.
+You should not talk with other students about a quiz even after you have taken it and/or the deadline has passed, because they may not have taken it due to special circumstances.
 The instructors are happy to answer any questions you might have about quiz scores or other details.

 Learning Goals